aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

     }
 ```

 The Handler field is set to the generated method from the source generator.
 Runtime is specified based on the target framework.
-The Events section contains the route that was defined by the **ApiRoute** attribute.
+The Events section contains the route that was defined by the **RestApi** attribute.
 The other fields are set to the default values.
 Developers can choose to either modify the values in the template or set the values as parameters on the **LambdaFunction** attribute.

 The source generator will need to be configurable where it writes to the CloudFormation template.
-It will have default logic to handle our common use case of a .NET project with a **serverless.template** or **serverless.yml** file in the project.
-The behavior can be overridden by an Assembly level .NET attribute called **LambdaCloudFormationTemplate** that indicates where to write the CloudFormation information at.
-A common use case is to use a CloudFormation template at the solution level that points to several .NET projects.
-In this situation the .NET Lambda project’s **LambdaCloudFormationTemplate** attribute can point to the solution level template and modify the Lambda resources defined in the .NET project into the shared CloudFormation template.
+By default the source generator will look for write to the `serverless.template` in the project directory.
+This can be overriden by either setting the `template` property in the `aws-lambda-tools-defaults.json` file or by setting the `LambdaCloudFormationTemplate` property in the `csproj` file.

 ## Full example